Code-Institute-Submissions/Chilli-Growers/README.md

 # Chilli Growers.

 A website designed to provide information to users on how to grow chilli plants.
 The website will include a section on recommended chilli types with links to the related wikipedia pages.
-The userbase will mostly be beginner growers looking to start their own plant.
+The userbase will mostly be beginners looking to grow their own plant.

 # UX

-To make a responsive website for beginner chilli growers, that provides a guide and suggestions for what to grow.
+To make a responsive website for beginner chilli growers that provides a guide and suggestions for what to grow.

 The initial idea was hand drawn: